-Published on May 6, 2013 · Filed Under Entertainment
+Published on May 6, 2013 · Filed Under Uncategorized

 The borough offers various opportunities to treat Mom to a great time for her big day and impress her with your ability find top-notch entertainment and no or low cost.
 Here’s the rundown.

 May 9, The Cinema of Immigration, 2 pm.
 Part of a 10-week series exploring the immigrant experience in the U.S., the Queens Museum of Art presents Anna, a 1987 film directed by Yurek Bogayevicz.
 Sally Kirkland gives an Oscar-nominated performance as a middle-aged Czech actress who was a star in her native country, but struggles to survive in NYC.
 Mark Ethan, an Actors Studio member who has been presenting this series since 1998, introduces the movie and leads a discussion afterwards.
 Free.QMA, Flushing Meadows-Corona Park, www.queensmuseum.org, 718.592.9700.